 Owen L. Schmidt is an environmental consultant, principal of Owen L. Schmidt LLC, and the author of NEPA Models and Case Lists.
 Previously, he acted as Senior Counsel with the U.S. Department of Agriculture's Office of the General Counsel in Portland, OR, and as a Special Assistant U.S. Attorney.

 Tim Trohimovich is Director of Planning & Law at Futurewise.
 He review plans and development regulations and amendments for compliance with the Growth Management Act, smart growth principles, and organization policies and drafts and analyzes local and state legislation.

 Continuing Education Credits

-Live credits: This program qualifies for 6.5 Washington CLE credits.
+Live credits: This program qualifies for 6.5 Washington CLE credits and 6.5 OR Bar CLE credits.
 We have applied for 6.5 AICP CM land use planner credits, which are pending.
 Upon request, we will apply for, or help you apply for, CLE credits in other states and other types of credits.